MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 For high privileged operations such as admin consent, you have a privileged access strategy defined as per our [guidance](overview.md).

-### Configure risk-based step-up consent
+### Review risk-based step-up consent settings

 Risk-based step-up consent helps reduce user exposure to malicious apps.
 For example, consent requests for newly registered multi-tenant apps that are not publisher verified and require non-basic permissions are considered risky.
 If a risky user consent request is detected, the request requires a "step-up" to admin consent instead.
 This step-up capability is enabled by default, but it results in a behavior change only when user consent is enabled.

-To enable it, follow the steps outlined [here](/azure/active-directory/manage-apps/configure-risk-based-step-up-consent).
+Make sure it is enabled in your tenant and review the configuration settings outlined [here](/azure/active-directory/manage-apps/configure-risk-based-step-up-consent).

 ## References